emu-russia/breaks/BreakingNESWiki_DeepL/6502/Readme.md

 ## Internal Buses

 - ADH/ADL: address bus
-- SB: side(?) bus, register exchange bus
+- SB: Special bus, register exchange bus
 - DB: Internal data bus

 During the second half-step (PHI2) all internal buses are precharged and have a value of 0xff.
 This is done because it is faster to "discharge" the transistor at the right moment than to "charge" it (the change of 1=>0 is faster than the change of 0=>1).